The Upward Trend of Tech and Real Estate

 This trend of using tech to buy, sell and communicate real estate has permanently changed the way people are selling and buying homes.
 It is now the new norm.

 With stats like these, it only makes sense to skip the real estate agent and sell your home yourself or purchase a home that is for sale by owner (FSBO) online.

 Homepie solves many of the challenges FSBO’s face.
-As a seller, Homepie lets you list your home in minutes absolutely commission-free, chat instantly with potential buyers, negotiate offers, and have total access to live support.
+As a seller, Homepie lets you list your home in minutes, chat instantly with potential buyers, negotiate offers, and have total access to live support.
 Buyers can tour properties virtually or in-person and make and negotiate offers directly with the owners.
 Our built-in e-sign purchase agreement and automatic contract creation tool makes the selling and buying process hassle-free.

 One of the biggest benefits of selling a home for sale by owner is the cost savings.
 You can save around 6% on commission fees by skipping the real estate agent.

 By selling your home yourself, you have complete control over the sale of the house.
 You get to talk directly to potential buyers, which can move things along much faster.

 Some real estate agents can be rather pushy and will likely have many clients at one time.
 You don’t, which means you could potentially devote more time to selling your house than a real estate agent could.
 Selling your home yourself also creates a more personable and intimate experience for the buyer.
 It can also offer more savings and flexibility for you and the buyer.

 When you list your home online, you gain a nation-wide audience making your listing available to the entire country, increasing your chances of making a quick sale.
 Gone are the days of paying to list your property in the newspaper or forking out ridiculous commission rates to real estate agents.
 You worked for the equity in your home; you should keep that profit in its entirety.